dhs007/Marketo-Merge-Duplicate-Lead-s-Data/README.md

 ### Module 3:
 -> Merge the Duplicate Records:
 There are namely two ways in which duplicate records can be merged using the application:
-a) Manually selecting the records that are to be merged One can use the check-boxes to select the records that they wish to merge.
-However before merging any record with another record(s) following conditions are checked:
+a) Manually selecting the records that are to be merged. <br/>
+One can use the check-boxes to select the records that they wish to merge.
+However before merging any record with another record(s) following conditions are checked: <br/>
-i) All the selected records must have same email address ii) All the selected records should either have the sfdc type as null (not synced with salesforce) or they should have same sfdc type as either *Customer* or *Lead*
+i) All the selected records must have same email address <br/>
+ii) All the selected records should either have the sfdc type as null (not synced with salesforce) or they should have same sfdc type as either *Customer* or *Lead* <br/>
-Select the records that you wish to merge and select the Merge Records button to merge them.
+Select the records that you wish to merge and select the Merge Records button to merge them. <br/>
-b) Let the application select all the Duplicate records automatically andMerge them.
+b) Let the application select all the Duplicate records automatically andMerge them. <br/>

-If the records are merged successfully in the marketo as well a status code *True* is returend from the marketo's server and "Lead Records Merged Successfully" is displayed in the UI.
+If the records are merged successfully in the marketo as well a status code *True* is returend from the marketo's server and "Lead Records Merged Successfully" is displayed in the UI. <br/>
 Incase the selected records don't have same Email addresses then an Error message: *Mail IDs are not same* is printed.
-Incase the selected records don't have same SFDC types the then an Error message: *SFDC type for all the records are not same* is printed.
+Incase the selected records don't have same SFDC types the then an Error message: *SFDC type for all the records are not same* is printed.<br/>

-The records that are merged in the marketo are deleted in the local MYSQL database as well just to maintain the data consistency between the marketo and the local database.
+The records that are merged in the marketo are deleted in the local MYSQL database as well just to maintain the data consistency between the marketo and the local database.<br/>

 ### Module 4:
 Clean Up process: